Idol Radio: Idol Radio Live in Tokyo (2022, 2024)

 On October 14, 2022, MBC Radio announced that Idol Radio would be holding the offline concert titled "Idol Radio Live in Tokyo" at the Tokyo Garden Theater on October 20.
-Got7's Youngjae (from Season 1), and Monsta X's Joohoney and Hyungwon) (from Season 2) hosted the show.
+Got7's Youngjae, and Monsta X's Joohoney and Hyungwon hosted the show.
 The lineup consisted of Astro (Jinjin, Rocky, Moonbin, Yoon San-ha), Golden Child, STAYC, and INI, with individual stages by Youngjae and Joohoney.
 The concert lasted for three hours, with an audience of 7,000 people.
 After the show, the keyword 'Idol Radio' rose to number six on Japan's Yahoo! trend rankings.

 The second Idol Radio Live in Tokyo, titled "Idol Radio Live in Tokyo - Shining Moments", was held at the Tokyo Garden Theater on September 28, 2024, with Kang Ji-young of Kara as the host.
 The concert would be held in two timeslots, one at the Day timeslot which began at 14:00 (JST), and one at the Night timeslot which began at 19:00 (JST).
 The lineup consisted of Yesung (Super Junior), Onew (Shinee), Taisei Fukumoto and Moonbyul (Mamamoo), with Mave: and Octpath in only the Day timeslot and Ballistik Boyz from Exile Tribe in only the Night timeslot.
 DreamNote was announced to be the opening act for both timeslots.

 MBC Idol Radio Live in Japan (2023)

-On February 25, 2023, MBC Radio announced that Idol Radio would be holding the offline concert titled "MBC Idol Radio Live in Japan" at the Makuhari Messe on April 1-2.
+On February 25, 2023, MBC Radio announced that Idol Radio would be holding the offline concert titled "MBC Idol Radio Live in Japan" at the Makuhari Messe on April 1–2.
 The lineup consisted of iKon, Moonbin & Sanha (Astro), Viviz, Oneus, LimeLight and N.SSign.